Trickhish/Website-Block-Designer/README.md

 - Use `wb-` prefixed classes for consistency
 - Avoid global CSS that might conflict
 - Use CSS specificity correctly

+**Mobile menu not working:**
+- Ensure JavaScript is enabled
+- Check for console errors
+- Verify touch events are supported

+**Responsive layouts breaking:**
+- Test different screen sizes in dev tools
+- Check for fixed widths that prevent responsiveness
+- Ensure CSS Grid and Flexbox are supported

+**Content not scaling properly:**
+- Use relative units (rem, em, %) instead of fixed pixels
+- Test on actual mobile devices
+- Check viewport meta tag is present

 ---